baxmittens/OpenGeoSysUncertaintyQuantification.jl/README.md

 The current environment for using this toolbox is individual servers.
 This means additional workers are added via the `distributed.addprocs` method.
 This can be easily extended for use in cluster environments, but further design decisions must be made first, such as requiring a Network File System (NFS), or a mapping of servers and executed snapshots.

-This toolbox (will) consists of the following individual projects:
+This toolbox (will) heavily relies upon the following individual projects:

 - [DistributedSparseGrids.jl](https://github.com/baxmittens/DistributedSparseGrids.jl)
 - [DistributedMonteCarlo.jl](https://github.com/baxmittens/DistributedMonteCarlo.jl)